ember-intl/ember-intl/.github/ISSUE_TEMPLATE.md

   If not, please try and fulfil these first.
 -->

-- [ ] I am on the [latest](https://github.com/jasonmit/ember-intl/releases/latest) Hyper.app version
+- [ ] I am on the [latest](https://github.com/jasonmit/ember-intl/releases/latest) ember-intl version
 - [ ] I have searched the [issues](https://github.com/jasonmit/ember-intl/issues) of this repo and believe that this is not a duplicate

 <!--